RobbenRoll/emgfit/docs/source/installation.rst

 This will make a window pop up in your default browser.
 In there, you can navigate to different directories and create new notebooks (using the `new` panel on the top right) or open existing ones.
-Make sure that you use the default kernel (usually called `Python3`).
+Ensure the correct kernel is selected (indicated on the top right of the notebook).
+If you installed emgfit globally you can simply use the default kernel (usually named `Python3`).
+If you installed the package into a virtual environment you must use the kernel registered for your emgfit environment (above named `emgfit-env`).
+You can easily switch kernels using the ``Change kernel`` option under the ``Kernel`` tab.
 Once you have imported the `emgfit` package you should be ready to analyze some data.